alexchrys99/KUL_thesis/README.md

-v1.1 bugs(mainly with the counters)

-"settimeout=0"(continuousrequests from API) it will deplete very fast the free plans of Cloudflared/Ngrok
+v1.2 Limits are depleted in a few minutes due to API requests "settimeout=0"(continuousrequests from API)